Buckaroo-0-2/anon-tools/README.md

 # anon-tools

-Tested in Kali
+Tested in latest kali and ParrotOS

-Download in kali
+Download in kali or parrot
 chmod 777 anon-tools-install
 ./anon-tools-install